heptarch/heptarch.github.io/_posts/2023-12-02-hello world.md

 other that is science, to the rest of the universe.
-I think *viriditas* extends well beyond science, but the goal of this site is to focus on this way of understanding—particularly the hard sciences of math, physics, and computing—and to try to make it accessible to a broader audience.
+I think *viriditas* extends well beyond science, but the goal of this site is to focus on this way of understanding—particularly the hard sciences of math, physics, and computing—and to try to make them accessible to a broader audience.

 I'll be revealing more about projects as they develop.
 A few I'm